 Getting to the Geneva Auto Show (Genève Auto Salon) is easiest by public transportation.
 Trains (and planes!) are the best options but buses also stop at the show grounds.
 Pricey parking is available.

 The Geneva Auto Show is easily reached on public transportation from any part of Genève, Switzerland, or indeed Europe.
-The Genève Auto Salon is held in the Palexpo Exhibition Grounds right next to Geneva Airport (GVA) making all transportation options for getting to the airport useful with further parking added during the auto show period.
+The Genève Auto Salon is held in the Palexpo Exhibition Center right next to Geneva Airport (GVA) making all transportation options for getting to the airport useful with further parking added during the auto show period.
+Airbnb often offers good accommodation deals or see which hotels Tripadvisor users prefer – book in advance if planning to sleepover in Geneva during the motor show period.

 Flying to the Geneva International Auto Show (Genève Auto Salon)